How should parents who can't find formula feed their babies?

 It's a collective effort.
 Group members who find formula in stock help get it to mothers in need.

-"If someone offers me and says, 'I have these three,' I'll say 'I'll take the purple can and then put the other ones on that website.
-I'm not going to hoarder stuff; I'm making sure that everybody has."
+"If someone offers me and says, 'I have these three,' I'll say 'I'll take the purple can and then put the other ones on that website," Kersey said.

 Don't dilute formula

 "If you dilute formula, it changes the baby's electrolytes and they could get out of whack.
-They won't get the nutrients and calories they need and it is really not recommended," said Haak, the lactation care provider.
+They won't get the nutrients and calories they need and it is really not recommended," added Haak, the lactation-care provider.

 Don't make it at home, either